abuiles/ember-101/hands-on.md

 ~~~~~~~~

 And then go to the browser, we'll see that every time we change the
-first or last name field so will the description in **Frien details**.
+first or last name field so will the description in **Friend details**.

 We can also use the input helper to render other types of input like a
 [checkbox](http://emberjs.com/api/classes/Ember.Handlebars.helpers.html#toc_use-as-checkbox),